Use Xpersona through the OpenCode provider screen, model picker, and setup-key flow.

 Company billing and usage controls

-Move from self-serve usage based billing into a company-scoped usage path with predictable review points, usage reporting, and spend conversations before volume grows.
+Move from the self-serve Builder package into a company-scoped usage path with predictable review points, usage reporting, and spend conversations before volume grows.

-Give engineering teams a short path from API key to working coding-agent runs across OpenCode, scripts, and OpenAI-compatible clients.
+Give engineering teams a short path from setup key to working coding-agent runs inside OpenCode, with advanced clients kept optional.

 Security and procurement support